Publicis-Sapient-ANZ/the-engineering-way/design-reviews.md

 - Leverage this guidance to make changes that best fit in with the team.
 Every team works differently.
 - Leverage subject-matter experts (SMEs) as needed during design reviews.
 Not every story needs SME or leadership sign-off.
 Most design reviews can be fully executed within an engineering team.
 - Use diagrams to visualize concepts and architecture.
 Be consistent in your diagram style, tooling and layout.

+## Design Review Process

+Incorporate design reviews throughout the lifetime of an engagement.
+As an overall for the project you should have a high level architecture and design document.
+It Includes technologies, languages & products to complete engagement objective.

+### Milestone / Epic Design Review
+- Should be considered when an engagement contains multiple milestones or epics
+- Design should be more detailed than game plan
+- May require unique deployment, security and/or privacy characteristics from other milestones

+### Feature/story design review
+- Design for complex features or stories
+- Will reuse deployment, security and other characteristics defined within high level architecture or milestone
+- May require new libraries, OSS or patterns to accomplish goals

+### Task design review
+- Highly detailed design for a complex tasks with many unknowns
+- Will integrate into higher level feature/component designs
+- Explicit sessions for this level of design is uncommon on most projects, and happens on the fly between engineers or at code review stage.

 ## Measures